TotallyMehis/ZM-Updated/README.md

     - Fixed zombie groups.
 Client and server will no longer crash. zm_group_manager entity is kept through round restarts.
     - Updated lag compensation with the latest version from the wiki.
 Now uses the npc interp.
+    - Prevents molotov crash (caused by specific player models).
+    - Fixed zombie selection.
+It is now easier.
+    - Fixed zombie spawn node recursion crash. zm_basin_b3 playable again.
+    - Known issues fixed from the wiki.
     - Made drowning consistent.
 Player will now have ~22 seconds of air time.
 May need rebalancing.
-    - Prevents molotov crash.
-    - Fixed zombie spawn node recursion crash. zm_basin_b3 playable again.
-    - Players can no longer climb with objects that have other objects parented to them.
-    - Known issues and their fixes integrated from the wiki.
     - Other minor changes.

 Note: All changes made are commented with 'FIXMOD_CHANGE'.
 Client-project is also removed from the solution.
+Compiling must be done with VS2003.

 **Edited files:**